Outdoor Culture And Activities In London: Where To Find Theatre, Films And Live Music Al Fresco This Summer

 Image: Hampton Court Palace Festival

-Hampton Court Palace Festival
+Hampton Court Palace Festival 2025

 If you thought Kew was an impressive concert venue, what about seeing world-famous musicians performing against the backdrop of Hampton Court Palace?
 The Hampton Court Palace Festival is a series of outdoor concerts taking place in the Tudor courtyard each summer — all tickets are seated.
-The East Front Gardens open before the show each night, where concertgoers can enjoy a picnic — or there are King's Dining VIP experiences, giving you access to the State Apartments, where you can dine like royalty.
+The East Front Gardens open before the show each night, where concertgoers can enjoy a picnic.
+Or there are King's Dining VIP experiences, giving you access to the State Apartments, where you can dine like royalty.

-Hampton Court Palace Festival, 11-21 June 2024.
+Hampton Court Palace Festival, 11-21 June 2025.

 See also:

-Outdoor art in London
+Outdoor art in London: summer 2025

 The Serpentine Pavilion